triple-core-labs/quantum-orb/README.md

 - No end-to-end browser test.
 The specs cover services, state and rendering, but nothing drives a real wallet through a real open.
-- The production `apiBaseUrl` is a placeholder until the API has a public host.
+- The API has no public host yet, so the committed `apiBaseUrl` still points at a placeholder domain until `API_BASE_URL` is set for a real deploy.
-- The orb art is 3.6 MB of PNG.
-It loads outside the initial bundle, but it should be WebP at responsive sizes.
 - A committed orb resolves when its receipt returns or on the next page load.
   A socket would let a second tab update on its own.